|About the SCO|

 The SCO Web site provides information and tools for geospatial professionals and the general public.
 It is home to the Wisconsin Mapping Bulletin offering the latest news and information on geospatial jobs, events, policies, and trends.

 Our website also features several online applications that provide access to metadata, geospatial datasets, and aerial imagery for Wisconsin.
-These applications include ControlFinder and PLSSFinder (geodetic control and Public Land Survey System data), APCatalog and WHAIFinder (current and historic air photos), and WiscLINC (information about Wisconsin geospatial datasets).
+These applications include ControlFinder and PLSSFinder (geodetic control and Public Land Survey System data), APCatalog and WHAIFinder (current and historic air photos).

 The SCO's educational mission is further enhanced through our publications, which include informational brochures, manuals, reports, and professional articles.